 I’m pretty sure Chad would be thrilled if I made these over and over and over again.
 These are guy-friendly cupcakes.

-The cake is pretty similar to my Chocolate Buttermilk Cake.
-Not quite as sticky but still crazy moist and rich.
-The Guiness has notes of chocolate and espresso in it anyway so it complements the chocolate cake in a pretty great way.
+The cake is pretty similar to this Sour Cream Fudge Cake recipe.
+Crazy moist and rich.
+The Guinness has notes of chocolate and espresso in it anyway, so it complements the chocolate cake in a pretty great way.